johnnypacia/johnnyswebsite/README.md

 - must support a variety of different clients including desktop browsers, mobile browsers and native mobile applications
 - will be an spa using node framework
 - music page will feature releases from d train riders and (mayflower, circles, olivia, madam george)
+- future feature to have previously unreleased music listed as well as links to spotify and itunes
 - be deployed to mediaTemple